 Exhibit Number Description of document 1.1 Form of Underwriting Agreement.
-3.1+ Amended and Restated Certificate of Incorporation, as amended to date, as currently in effect.
+3.1 Amended and Restated Certificate of Incorporation, as amended to date, as currently in effect.
 3.2 Form of Restated Certificate of Incorporation to be effective upon the completion of this offering.
-3.3+ Amended and Restated Bylaws, as amended to date, as currently in effect.
+3.3 Amended and Restated Bylaws, as amended to date, as currently in effect.
 3.4 Form of Restated Bylaws to be effective upon the completion of this offering.
 4.1 Form of Common Stock Certificate.
-4.2+ Amended and Restated Investors' Rights Agreement, dated October 22, 2018, by and among the Registrant and certain o its stockholders.
+4.2 Amended and Restated Investors' Rights Agreement, dated October 22, 2018, by and among the Registrant and certain of its stockholders.
 5.1 Opinion of Fenwick & West LLP.
 10.1 Form of Indemnification Agreement with directors and officers.
-10.2+ 2014 Equity Incentive Plan, as amended, and forms of award agreements.
+10.2 2014 Equity Incentive Plan, as amended, and forms of award agreements.
 10.4 2019 Equity Incentive Plan, to become effective on the date immediately prior to the date the registration statement is declared effective, and forms of award agreements.
-10.5 Lease Agreement, dated August 20, 2018, by and between Homology Medicines, Inc., and the Registrant.
-10.6+ Lease Agreement dated January 2, 2019, by and between MIT 139 Main Street Leasehold LLC., and the Registrant.
-10.7 License Agreement, dated July 31, 2015, by and between Cold Spring Harbor Laboratory and the Registrant.
-10.8 License Agreement, dated April 18, 2016, by and between the University of Southampton and the Registrant.
-10.9 Employment Agreement, dated October 20, 2017, by and between the Registrant and Edward M. Kaye.
-10.10 Employment Agreement, dated November 20, 2015, by and between the Registrant and Huw M. Nash.
-10.11 Employment Agreement, dated September 11, 2017, by and between the Registrant and Barry J. Ticho.
-10.12 Employment Agreement, dated January 16, 2018, by and between the Registrant and Gene Liau.
-10.13 Employment Agreement, dated February 12, 2019, by and between the Registrant and Stephen J. Tulipano.
-10.14 Consulting Agreement, dated October 24, 2014, by and between the Registrant and Adrian R. Krainer.
-21.1+ Subsidiaries of the Registrant.
+10.5 2019 Employee Stock Purchase Plan, to become effective on the date the registration statement is declared effective, and forms of award agreements.
+10.6 Lease Agreement, dated August 20, 2018, by and between Homology Medicines, Inc., and the Registrant.
+10.7 Lease Agreement dated January 2, 2019, by and between MIT 139 Main Street Leasehold LLC., and the Registrant.
+10.8† License Agreement, dated July 31, 2015, by and between Cold Spring Harbor Laboratory and the Registrant.
+10.9† License Agreement, dated April 18, 2016, by and between the University of Southampton and the Registrant.
+10.10 Employment Agreement, dated October 5, 2017, by and between the Registrant and Edward M. Kaye, as amended.
+10.11 Employment Agreement, dated November 20, 2015, by and between the Registrant and Huw M. Nash.
+10.12 Employment Agreement, dated September 8, 2017, by and between the Registrant and Barry J. Ticho, as amended.
+10.13 Employment Agreement, dated January 7, 2018, by and between the Registrant and Gene Liau.
+10.14 Employment Agreement, dated February 12, 2019, by and between the Registrant and Stephen J. Tulipano.
+10.15 Consulting Agreement, dated October 24, 2014, by and between the Registrant and Adrian R. Krainer.
+21.1 Subsidiaries of the Registrant.
 23.1 Consent of KPMG, an independent registered public accounting firm.
 23.2 Consent of Fenwick & West LLP (included in Exhibit 5.1).
 23.3 Consent of Health Advances LLC.
 24.1 Power of Attorney (included in the signature page to this registration statement).